0w0mewo/ssh_cert_ca/README.md

 ### Notes:
-- The default TTL of host and user public key is 8 hours.
+- The default TTL of host and user public key is 1 year.
+- TTL is in unit of seconds.

 ### Quick Start